Office of the Registrar of Indigenous Corporations

 The Registrar of Indigenous Corporations, formerly the Registrar of Aboriginal Corporations (1977–2007) and Registrar of Aboriginal and Torres Strait Islander Corporations (2007 – 1 May 2008), is an Australian Government statutory office appointed by the Minister for Indigenous Australians under the CATSI Act.
 The Registrar has powers similar to those of the Australian Securities and Investments Commission (ASIC) for corporations registered at the national level set up by Aboriginal and Torres Strait Islander people in Australia.
-As of May 2022 the Registrar is Selwyn Button.
+As of May 2022 the Registrar is Tricia Stroud.

 ORIC allocates and maintains a public register of Indigenous Corporation Numbers (ICNs).